4est-is-Forrest/square-iron/content/docs/Connectors/_index.md

             return credentials

 Each instance has unique login portals.
 Because 'instance1' requires a PKI card login and its cookies last quite a while, it's simpler for the user to handle the login, hence the 120 second timeout to do so.

+Finally, by default the driver remains open but can be closed for when a Session simply needs good cookies.

+Returning credentials is useful for scripts and tools that need extended sustained login